-After World War II and the fall of the Third Reich, most of Central and Eastern European countries came under the influence of Soviet Union Communists as part of post war new settlement.
-Following Soviet Union’s refusal to withdraw from Iran in 1946, U.S. President Harry Truman declared his support for any countries under threat of Communism which became known as the Truman Doctrine as well as pledged military and financial aid to Greece and Turkey to halt the communist advancement to Western Europe.
+After World War II and the fall of the Third Reich, most of Central and Eastern European countries came under the influence of Soviet Union communists as part of post war new settlement.
+Following Soviet Union’s refusal to withdraw from Iran in 1946, U.S. President Harry Truman declared his support for any countries under threat of Communism which became known as the Truman Doctrine as well as pledged military and financial aid to Greece and Turkey to halt communist advancement to Western Europe.

 In Asia, following the establishment of People’s Republic of China (PRC) in the mainland China, Vietnam was perceived as a strategic position in the natural invasion route of Communism throughout Asia.
-In 1950, the U.S. began to aid French in their war against Viet Minh – a communist-led organization in Indochina.
+In 1950, the U.S. began to aid the French in their war against Viet Minh – a communist-led organization in Indochina.